Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: Exchange's Problem: Optimal rebates and transaction fees

-where $R_0=(R_0^p,R_0^q) \in \mathbb{R}^2$ is the vector of reservation constraint utility of the market makers $p$ and $q$. $R_0^p$ and $R_0^q$ can be for example chosen as the PnL of each market maker if they were trading on a coexisting limit order book at the fair price $P^*$ along the duration $T$.
+where $R_0 = (R_0^p, R_0^q) \in \mathbb{R}^2$ is the vector of reservation utilities for Auction Makers $p$ and $q$.
+The values $R_0^p$ and $R_0^q$ can be naturally interpreted, for example, as the expected PnL each auction maker would guarantee if they simply provided liquidity on a co-existing continuous limit order book at the fair price $P^*$ over the duration $T$.

-Due to the simplicity of the transaction fees structure for investors given by the $d$ constant, we rely on numerical method to find the optimal $\hat d$.
-Fixing $d>0$, the exchange optimizes the rebate by solving
+Due to the simplicity of the transaction fee structure for non-strategic investors (parameterized entirely by the scalar $d$), the problem can be decoupled.
+We rely on numerical methods to find the globally optimal fee $\hat{d}$.
+Fixing a candidate $d>0$, the exchange first optimizes the rebate contract dynamically by solving the inner continuous-time optimization problem: